Happy Financial Awareness Day!

 If you don’t have a printer you can go to your bank and ask a banker to print it out for you.
 It took a while to go through all transactions, but you see where your money is going.
 I noticed going through our history.
 Our categories ended up being Bills, Groceries, Gas Stations, and Fun.

 After I went through and highlighted everything.
-I opened an excel sheet and entered the amounts added them all together.
+I opened an excel sheet and entered the amounts to add them all together.
 Then divided by 3 (the months I was averaging).
 Which gave me the average of what I was spending per month in that category.

-See where your money is going and where to fix it
+See where your money is going so you can fix it

 An example would be groceries for 3 months we spent 1595.28 divided that by 3 months gave me 531.76.
 I thought I was spending 300 a month on groceries.
 I guess those quick little trips to Walmart did add up.

-This showed me I was spending 231.76 dollars more than what I thought.
-I then divided that by 4 weeks in a month and it gave me the average of what I was spending weekly on groceries.
+This showed me I was spending 231.76 dollars more than I thought.
+Divide that 531.76 by 4 weeks in a month and it gave me the average of what I was spending weekly on groceries.
 It turns out I was spending roughly 132.94 a week on groceries.
 It opened my eyes.

 Knowing these amounts now, after the initial shock, I can now create a budget that fits what I am spending now.
 For groceries, I can now say instead of 132.94 a week.
 I want to meal plan and get it down to 100 a week.
 I have tips for meal planning if you guys want to hear more about that.
 Let me know down below in the comments and I will create that post.

-For our fun budget, I want to drop it from 90.73 a week to 50.
-Make more conscious decisions if we go thrifting, do we need this or can we wait to save up for it.
+For our fun budget, I want to drop it from 90.73 a week to 50 a week.
+Make more conscious decisions if we go thrifting, do we need this or can we wait to save up for it?
 The house needs a bit of a purge anyway.
 It also needs a deep cleaning.
-If you are struggling with that part you will like my post on my cleaning tips.
+If you are like me and struggling with that check out my post cleaning tips.